-The Conservation Board has received a letter from Mark Carne, Chief Executive of Network Rail, re-affirming their commitment to undertaking a review of viable design options for the overhead line equipment in the Chilterns and North Wessex Downs AONBs.
-He also confirmed that the results of this review would go out to public consultation later this year.
+In May 2016 the Conservation Board received a letter from Mark Carne, Chief Executive of Network Rail, re-affirming their commitment to undertaking a review of viable design options for the overhead line equipment in the Chilterns and North Wessex Downs AONBs.
+He also confirmed that the results of this review would go out to public consultation.

 Read the full letter